Long-Neo/Long-Neo.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year PhD student in Economics at The Chinese University of Hong Kong, Shenzhen (CUHKSZ).
+I am a PhD student in Economics at The Chinese University of Hong Kong, Shenzhen.

 My Chinese name is 马龙.